iCliniq Logo

 In recent years, the terms “pansexual” and “bisexual” have become more and more popular.
 People who identify as pansexual may be attracted to people regardless of their gender, while people who are bisexual are usually attracted to two genders.
 Some people believe that these terms can be used interchangeably, but this is not necessarily true- while some pansexual individuals also identify as bisexual, others do not consider themselves part of the spectrum at all.

-Sexuality is an extremely intimate aspect of a person’s life; there is no right or wrong way to find your sexual identity.
-There are many different ways you might identify yourself when it comes down to it, you may even discover multiple labels apply to you.
-The most important thing is that you are open about how you feel about yourself and others so that everyone around you knows what makes them comfortable.
+Sexuality is an extremely intimate aspect of a person’s life; there is no right or wrong way to find a sexual identity.
+There are many ways one might identify oneself when it comes down to it; one may even discover multiple labels apply to one.
+The most important thing is that one is open about how one feels about oneself and others so that everyone around one knows what makes them comfortable.

 Where to Find Support?

-If you are confused or unusual about your sexuality, talk with a trusted partner, family, or doctor.
-They can help you figure out what is going on and help you feel better.
+If one is confused or unusual about sexuality, talk with a trusted partner, family, or doctor.
+They can help one figure out what is going on and help one feel better.

 Conclusion: